Unit 10. Topic and predicative

 Objects of topicalised verbs

-How shall we translate ‘I found it by chance-caus’?
-Because of Rule Three (‘The outer case of the first word of an object defines its relation to its predicate’s stem …’), searchÙl chanceÌel. would mean something like ‘I found it, having searched for it by chance’.
-To solve this, we convert the ‘aim of searching’ (the ‘finding’) into an action in its own right by a pseudo-desorption; the new action can then accept objects.
-Recall that là. is ‘the act’.
+How shall we translate ‘I found it because of the baker’?
+Because of Rule Three (‘The outer case of the first word of an object defines its relation to its predicate’s stem …’), xÙlsk jexèel. search-fin1 bake-nom-caus2. would mean ‘I found it, having searched for it because of the baker’.
+To solve this, we convert the aim of searching (the finding) into an action in its own right with a pseudo-desorption, a contruction that would be a desorption if ‘find’ were a verb with an inner factive and could thus be desorbed from the general verb là. ‘to act’.
+This new action can then accept objects.

 |do-fact1 PIn−2-nom-nom2a move-egr-fact2.|

 The example ‘I stopped talking about orangutans because of the noise’ only needs this kind of construction because of the persuasive object; the others (‘I’ and ‘orangutan’) are objects of ‘talk’.
 ‘I stopped him’ needs a pseudo-desorption because ‘I’ is the agent of ending the movement rather than the movement itself; and ‘I answer “blue”’ is based on the same idea.
 Don’t overuse this kind of construction: if all objects can be assigned to the same predicate, it isn’t necessary.

 |zdìls cnyÌ drÌzdi.||The children have been seated on chairs-dat.|

 An object in the case of the topic, including the corresponding partitive case, never needs a construction with là.; a bracket serves just as well.

 |read-egr1 PIn−2-nom-dat2a midnight-acc-egr2.|